 It could even be an emergency use app that can be quickly activated from the home screen, dials police, provides location, and begins recording (commensurate with local laws and regulations), that is a new ‘must have’ in the personal security and crime deterrence sphere.

 Each app of this kind would not only be a game changer in its field, but the capacity to not only use it without a smartphone – but find it is best used because it doesn’t require a smartphone – would assist in building the narrative that a smartphone is not optional, but essential in everyday wear.

 So, where does this leave Apple Watch 2 and devices like it?
 Just as was done with the iPhone and the iPad, when Apple & Co can launch a device that fills a void and does something new; such tech can by and large speak for itself in the marketing department.
 Does the Apple Watch 2 do this though?
 By most measures no.

 What’s more, while it is a new device, the timid launch and awkward operation inherent in their first model suggests uncertainty about the product and its chief qualities is not just confined to a particular model, but the overall device.

 The pace and scale of change means writing off this device all over would surely be a mistake – for an software update and new feature included therein could provide a new momentum to the case made for mass smartwatch ownership – just as it stands right now; many already have a phone, a fitness tracker, and a plain old regular watch.

 Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org and on Twitter@Edkennedy01Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org and on Twitter@Edkennedy01Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01